Meet the Governors

 As former Senior Leader working within the National Health Service, Debbie has extensive experience in the areas of learning & organisational development and service transformation.
 She has led a number of multidisciplinary teams both strategically and operationally to deliver complex change, whilst building capacity and capabilities across organisational boundaries.
 She is a member of the College’s Performance and Standards Committee and Accommodation Working Group.
 Committed to the organisation and all that it has to offer, Debbie brings her experience and passion for the College and its aim to deliver outstanding education and training, whilst providing a quality learning experience for students, enabling them to make a valued contribution to our wider community.

 Dr Hilary Duckett has international experience in educational practice, management and consultancy.
 She has led a number of teams operationally and strategically, including teams of disciplinary experts and university-wide roles in teaching and learning innovation and development.
 Her research interests include leadership and entrepreneurship pedagogy.
 Between 2013 and 2017 Hilary was Director of the Plymouth Business School at the University of Plymouth with a strategic leadership role which includes portfolio development, marketing and branding, student recruitment and programme delivery.
 She is now engaged as an Associate Professor in Programme Leadership, teaching and research.
 She is Chair of the College’s Performance and Standards Committee.

-As one of City College Plymouth’s Employability and Enterprise Managers, Mike understands the importance of linking the education and business worlds.
+As City College Plymouth’s Business Engagement Manager, Mike understands the importance of linking the education and business worlds.
 Experienced in working with a range of stakeholders, Mike bridges the gap between curriculum, business support and organisations operating in the City.